 Again, "IS POT FILLED" shows in the display, followed by "1=YES 2=NO".
-This time press of and unit resumes normal heating process.
+This time press normal heating process.

-When the fryer is heating, the shortening level must always be above the heating elements.
+When the fryer is heating, the shortening level must always be above the burner tubes.
 Failure to follow these instructions could result in a fire and/or damage to the fryer.